 Grounds for Legal Separation

 - Inhuman and cruel treatment

 - Attempting to kills one’s spouse

 If you stay separated for at least two years, then the court sees that as a ground for a divorce.

-- The process of legal separateon is similar to that of a divorce so; it is expensive.
-The attorney fees are also high, and since most Tennessee marital separation agreements end in divorce, the whole process is just expensive.
+- The process of legal separation is similar to that of a divorce so; it is expensive.
+The attorney fees are also high, and since most Tennessee Marital Separation Agreements end in divorce, the whole process is just expensive.
 With these in mind, why do couples seek legal separation?